Drinking Water Notifications

 The District annually publishes a report with information regarding our water supply sources.
-Reports are due by July 1 for the year following e.g. the 2016 Report is to mee the State's July 1, 2017 deadline.
+Reports are due by July 1 for the year following e.g. the 2017 Report will be due to the State on July 1, 2018.

 - NEW!
 2016 Report

 - 2011 Report